What is Demand Planning?

 Misconception 1: "Better demand planning means 100% forecast accuracy."

 This is impossible and would mean you've somehow achieved perfect information about the future.
-The goal isn't perfect for forecasts, it's accurate enough that you can make good decisions.
+The goal isn’t perfect forecasts; it's accurate enough that you can make good decisions.
 Often that means MAPE in the 10-15% range, which is genuinely excellent.

 Misconception 2: "Demand planning is just about forecasting numbers."